 Catherine’s Cupboard Food Pantry, a partnership that has since flourished and bolstered the farm’s commitment to fight the growing food insecurity issues arising at the local level.

-Today, the farm continues its commitment to educating the community and empowering the under-served through the simple means of planting seeds and nurturing life.
+farm continues its commitment to educating the community and empowering the under-served through the simple means of planting seeds and nurturing life.

 Pearson’s Town Farm is a small non-certified organic farm that is working toward a permacultural design.
 Staff and volunteers operate under the philosophy that food is a right, not a privilege, and that everyone is entitled to and should have access to fresh, healthy food.
 The College supports the belief that agriculturalists are responsible for producing food

 in a manner that does no harm to the environment, meaning that they sacrifice “picture perfect” food for the sake of properly ripened, fresh, nutritious, flavorful food that is grown in balance with the world around us.

 As an educational tool, the farm is an invaluable means for reconnecting people, both young and old, with simple, naked foods; reintroducing others to the simplicity and superior health of non-processed foods.
 Pearson’s Town is committed to reaching out into the

 community to encourage those who are able to recapture the practice of Victory Gardening, to empower the under-served to help subsidize for themselves, and to inspire small at-home agriculture projects to, perhaps, subsidize incomes.

 Our staff is working to create as many closed system programs on the farm as are practicable in order to demonstrate the feasibility and ease of growing a variety of foods with only as many “outside inputs” as are necessary.
 Using the permaculture model, everything from our soil to our llama are interconnected for the

 greatest good of the whole of the farm.
 The farm recognizes this model's potential as a teaching tool for promoting a strengthened and more independent local community.